Yogeshlodhi/mongodb-assignment/README.md

     $lookup : To join the data to get the comments associated with the movie.

+    $addFields : Adds the average IMDb rating using $avg on the imdb.rating field.

+    $match : To make a match where the average imdb rating is >= 7

     $project : To decide what to expect in the output, moviecount, castmember etc.

     $map : For each comment, we want to display certain data only, name and text.